cleanmedia/cloudtools/README.md

 ### Prerequisites

 * Igor Pavlov's 7z command line utility:
    * apt-get install p7zip-full # for ubuntu
 * AWS User and access to its S3 service.
-* some kind of Linux and the AWS CLI package
+   * incl. some kind of Linux and the AWS CLI package
-* define ~/.aws/config defaults
+   * incl. defined ~/.aws/config defaults
 * A bucket for those backups only:
    * aws s3 mb s3://${my-global-folder-backup-bucket-name}
 * Edit your global bucket name vaiable 'BUCK' in the file abu.
 * Have a PIN ready in your mind, that you don't forget but is safe and unique.
    * As for example Ablibtnlaci10t!
    * Meaning the initials of the sentence:
    * A bad life is better than no life and can improve 10 times!
    * You can use the command "source setpin" to set the PIN only once and reuse it many times.

 ### Examples